tejasrisankoju/Dynamic-Pricing/README.md

 ![image](https://github.com/user-attachments/assets/a393c156-bd71-4cd7-a3ff-5eaeebd04457)

 Ride-sharing platforms use dynamic pricing to adjust the price of rides based on real-time demand.
 This helps to increase revenue and efficiency for platforms, and reduce congestion.
 Riders can often find discounted rides when demand is low, but may pay more during peak hours.
-Overall, dynamic pricing is a complex issue with both pros and cons, but it is important for riders to be aware of how it works so they can make informed decision
+Overall, dynamic pricing is a complex issue with both pros and cons, but it is important for riders to be aware of how it works so they can make informed decision.